 But two things set this instrument apart from the other low-cost versions; its aesthetic and its pickups.
 It looks beautiful, with its striking reverse S shape body and floral blue and white print, so it’ll suit anyone looking for a design with a touch of elegance.
 The pickups are a set of active DV-9s, for heightened sensitivity and a richer sound – these help enhance the natural tone that comes from the solid spruce body and an ebony fingerboard.
 A 3-band EQ controls all this output, so you can fine-tune the bass, treble, and volume coming through your mix to just how you like it.

-- Tone – The set of active DV-9 pickups enhance the natural tone of the body and fingerboard wood.
+- Tone – The set of active DV-9 pickups enhances the natural tone of the body and fingerboard wood.

 - Pretty – One of the nicest designs we’ve seen.